-Inside: Fairy tale books — and the ever popular fractured fairy tale — make for outstanding read alouds with your kids.
-And they have so many remarkable benefits too.
+Fairy tale books — and the ever-popular fractured fairy tale — make for outstanding read-aloud experiences with your kids.
+They have so many remarkable benefits too.
 Check out some of our favorites below!

 You’ve read them a hundred times.
 Maybe more.
 Little Red Riding Hood.
 Goldilocks.
 The Three Little Pigs.

-Traditional fairy tales teach our children so much about the world, our emotions, and even how to safely navigate problems and challenges.
+Traditional fairy tales teach our children about the world, emotions, and even how to safely navigate problems and challenges.
 Child psychologist Sally Goddard Blythe puts it perfectly:

 “Fairy tales are important not because they show children how life is, but because they give form to deep fears and dreams about life through fantasy,” Goddard Blythe says.

-Goddard Blythe continues on to say that fairy tales are very clearly not the real world, and thus offer kids a safe haven in which to explore big emotions and challenging situations.
+Goddard Blythe believes that fairy tales are very clearly not the real world, and thus offer kids a safe haven in which to explore big emotions and challenging situations.
 Why?
 Because children recognize that fairy tale worlds are unlike their own.
-Yet, even though fairy tale worlds and characters may be unfamiliar, the emotions faced by fairy tale characters are often true to life.
+Even though fairy tale worlds and characters may be unfamiliar, the emotions faced by fairy tale characters are often true to life.

-When princes and princess, witches and anthropomorphic animals experience fear, sadness, excitement or courage, children gain valuable life lessons in learning not just how to understand these feelings, but how to respond to them, too.
+When princes and princesses, witches, and anthropomorphic animals experience fear, sadness, excitement, or courage, children gain valuable life lessons in learning not just how to give voice to these feelings, but how to respond to them, too.

 Further, fairy tale books that explore good versus evil help provide certainty to children who may feel some anxiety.

-Even when a “good” character experiences setbacks or hardships, kids take heart in the fact that a character is nonetheless on the right path because of his or her strong moral compass.
-This understanding is extraordinarily valuable to children, especially as it teaches that evil and harmful conduct has consequences.
+Even when a “good” character experiences setbacks or hardships, kids take heart in the fact that a character is nonetheless on the right path because of his or her honesty or strong moral compass.
+This understanding is precious to children, primarily as it teaches that evil and harmful conduct has consequences.

 But what about those evil wicked witches?
 I don’t want to scare my kids!